Resolve to Write 2024 #309

 So don’t say I didn’t warn you.
 If I were you, I’d just stay away.
 It ain’t worth the rigmarole.
 Plus, the clientele is….well, let’s just say I didn’t appear to have much in common with the people wandering around.

-It was good to see my cousin but there’s a reason it’s bad taste to talk politics, religion, and money.
+It was good to see my cousin but there’s a reason it’s bad form to talk politics, religion, and money.
 I won’t let tonight leave a bad taste in my mouth but I will be more careful from here on out.
 We’re all just picking our poison.
 No candidate is perfect.
 God bless the USA.

 Love from Appalachia,